pcolt/pcolt/README.md

 #### 🔋 How I recharge

-- 💚 Love to relax by being in contact with nature, reading, doing sports and spending time with people I care
+- 💚 Love to relax by being in contact with nature, doing exercise, reading and spending time with people I care

 #### 🏗️ Currently doing
 - 🌱 I have just completed [a new project](https://github.com/pcolt/iots-full-stack) with an Arduino + Raspberry Pi producing and storing data from a sensor into a InfluxDB database, then a single-page app consumes and displays the data.